1951 Refugee Convention applies to UK’s Sovereign Base Areas in Cyprus but does not entitle respondents to be resettled in UK metropolitan territory

 - Related Practice Area(s):

-- Immigration, Asylum and Free Movement, Public and Private International Law
+- Immigration, Asylum and Free Movement, Public International Law

 - Supreme Court